 What to do: Massage your scalp directly with an egg yolk and leave it for 15 minutes, not more or less.
 Then wash your hair gently, but thoroughly, with a shampoo.
 This can be done twice a week to see the best results.

 Plain yogurt is also rich in protein which, as discussed above, is essential for shiny, healthy and strong hair.

-Additionally, it contains many other hair-friendly nutrients; vitamins, lactic and fatty acids.
-The acids keep the hair follicles and the scalp unclogged, and wipe away dead skin cells from the scalp as a bonus.
+Additionally, it contains many other hair-friendly nutrients; vitamins, and lactic and fatty acids.
+The acids keep the hair follicles and the scalp unclogged and wipe away dead skin cells from the scalp as a bonus.
 Its antibacterial properties reduce dandruff and also provide a soothing effect to irritated/itchy scalp.
 Moreover, yogurt regulates sebum production which helps in maintaining an optimum pH level for your scalp.

 What to do: Apply a paste/mask of plain, natural yogurt to your scalp (you can also add an egg yolk to maximise the effect) and leave it for 20-25 minutes before washing it off.

 Citrus fruits, especially oranges, are great sources of vitamin C which is beneficial for the human body as a whole.
 Not only can their benefits are reaped through oral consumption, but applying/massaging orange juice on the scalp and hair can show visible results in a short span of time.
 In addition to vitamin C, oranges also have bio-flavonoids which are experts in scalp circulation.
 Proper circulation strengthens the hair follicles and boosts hair growth as well.
 Orange juice also conditions and nourishes your hair, giving it a soft texture and a healthy volume.